chef-training/garcon-de-chef-training/README.md

   - Creates machines for [onsite Chef training](https://training.chef.io/training/onsite.html)
   - Creates a Markdown file that assigns machines to students

+## Prerequisites

+This project depends on Hashicorp Terraform to create resources in AWS.
+Ensure Terraform is installed by installing from [here](https://www.terraform.io/downloads.html).

+> NOTE: This guide assumes that the Terraform binary is in your PATH environment variable.
+Your package manager should handle this.
+If not, place the binary in `/usr/local/bin` or if on Windows, create a directory containing that binary and add it to your `%PATH%` (Example: `C:\Hashicorp\terraform`)

 ## How To Use

 1. Verify `~/.aws/credentials` is configured. (see [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html))